 What does "best by" date mean on olive oil?

 It is not the same as a harvest date.
-Best-by dates are set by the producer and can be as far as two to even three years from the harvest date.
-Always look for a harvest date, not just a best-by date.
+Best-by dates are set by the producer and can be calculated as far as two to three years from the harvest date.
+Always look for a harvest date — not just a best-by date.
+Read our full label reading guide here.

 Why is farm-direct olive oil better?

-Because it eliminates the supply chain steps where quality degrades: importer warehouses, distributor splits, extended shelf time, and inconsistent temperature exposure.
-You get oil that is genuinely fresh.
-And you're supporting a small, family owned business!
+Because it eliminates the supply chain steps where quality degrades — importer warehouses, distributor splits, extended shelf time, and inconsistent temperature exposure.
+You get oil that is genuinely fresh, and you are supporting a small, family-owned business.

 Leave a comment